www.heyrogers.net

 More photos may be seen by clicking this link.

-The Heart of London App has been recognised with a Provincial Award and now a Municipal Award
+Heart of London Video Tour App was recognised with a Provincial Award and a Municipal Award.

-The Heart of London app continues to be a favourite, with multiple downloads daily!
-The Heart of London app was developed for Android and iOS tablets and smartphones.
-It provides a multimedia tour of the Forks of the Thames River in London, Ontario.
+The tour provides a multimedia tour of the Forks of the Thames River in London, Ontario.

 Picture